ArkDy1312/High-Performance-Computing-with-Python---Fluid-Mechanics/README.md

 Example command to run the scaling test:

 `python scaling_test.py -T 10000 -P 100,200 -X 200,300 -Y 200,300`

-Please refer to the `scaling_test.py` script for the available arguments.

 `Note:` Similar to the other implementation, there is no need to use `"mpirun"` for parallelizing this test; it's handled internally.